qqwerty222/jenkins-datadog/README.md

    jenkins@dockerhost:/root$ touch /home/jenkins/.ssh/authorized_keys
    ```

-- Also you need to gen and add public ssh-key into /home/jenkins/.ssh/authorized-keys (you can not log in using pass, only ssh-key)
+- Also you will need to gen and add public ssh-key into /home/jenkins/.ssh/authorized-keys (you can not log in using pass, only ssh-key)

 ### Prepare directories for website logs and terraform state
 ---